 Rancilio Silvia Review + Modding Options & the New Silvia Pro

 You may disagree with this, and respond that surely the Silvia Pro is the latest version of the Silvia, and maybe you’re right.
-In my humble opinion though, the Silvia Pro is not the Silvia… but more on that shortly, and I will include details on the new Silvia pro, too.
+In my simple opinion although, the Silvia Pro is not the Silvia… nevertheless more on that shortly, and I will include details on the new Silvia pro, too.

-So the Rancilio Silvia was one of the really first true home barista espresso machines, and though I don’t have any sales figures, I suspect that it’s still probably basically as popular a machine now as it was back then.
+So the Rancilio Silvia was one of the very first true home barista espresso machines, and even though I don’t have any sales figures, I suspect that it’s still probably just as popular a machine now as it was back then.

-Commercial espresso coffee machine manufacturer Rancilio truly made it as a limited edition run in the late 90s, as a gift to say thanks to some of their best-performing distributors.
+Commercial espresso machine manufacturer Rancilio basically made it as a limited edition run in the late 90s, as a gift to say thanks to some of their best-performing distributors.

-“Miss Silvia” as it was referred to at the time, was a hit with those it was gifted to, and Rancilio decided to make it available to the public.
+“Miss Silvia” as it was discussed at the time, was a hit with those it was gifted to, and Rancilio decided to make it available to the public.

 It quickly became a success, and there have been a few tweaked versions over the years, the latest being the Rancilio Silvia E V6 2020 – and this is the version I’m reviewing.

-Over the years the Rancilio Silvia has consistently been regarded as one of the best, and indeed among the most popular single boiler espresso coffee machines.
+Over the years the Rancilio Silvia has consistently been regarded as one of the perfect, and indeed one of the most popular single boiler espresso machines.

 The cheapest domestic espresso coffee machines don’t tend to have boilers, they usually have thermoblocks, which are on-demand water heaters.
-Many of the £100-£200 cheaper espresso machines have these on-demand water heaters vs actual brew boilers.
+A lot of of the £100-£200 cheaper espresso coffee machines have these on-demand water heaters vs actual brew boilers.

-The exceptions are the entry level Sage (or Breville if you’re across the pond) machines, the Bambino Plus, Barista Express & Barista Pro, which (in my modest opinion, but everyone is entitled to theirs) deserve to be considered entry extent home barista machines quite than as standard domestic espresso machines.
+The exceptions are the entry level Sage (or Breville if you’re across the pond) machines, the Bambino Plus, Barista Express & Barista Pro, which (in my humble opinion, nevertheless everyone is entitled to theirs) deserve to be considered entry degree home barista machines quite than as standard domestic espresso machines.

 These are thermocoil machines, by the way, mildly more reliable and better performing, more modern version of the thermoblock which have a copper coil inside the block as opposed to the water running through a coil shaped channel in the block.